mathisto/Glowmancer/data/operations/README.md

 2. Create JSON file following the schema
 3. Implement the operation in ArrayOperations.js using Ramda
 4. Add visual effects in SpellEffects.js
-5. Test with various array configurations
+5. Test with various pattern configurations

-## APL Symbol Reference
+## Mystical Symbol Reference

-Common APL symbols and their meanings:
+Common mystical symbols and their meanings:

 - ⌽ (reverse/rotate)
 - ⍉ (transpose)